NVIDIA

 Uninstall NemoClaw

-Run the uninstaller from the cloned source directory.
+Run the uninstaller via curl (matches the NemoClaw README).
 It removes all sandboxes, the OpenShell gateway, Docker containers/images/volumes, the CLI, and all state files.
 Docker, Node.js, npm, and Ollama are preserved.

 FlagEffect